L3gomancer/ImageMagickVisRef/README.md

 Tips:
 Convert a PNG to GIF before cropping to see the whitespace that PNGs hide.
-Pad the output to 3 digits with `%03d`.
-Under 100 results images should be enough.
+Pad the output to 3 digits with `%03d`, up to 999.
+Pad more if more than 10 by 10 tiles in a sheet.
 Remember Bash tricks when selecting input images, globs, wildcards, ranges, expansions.